alanm31/FNF-Porting-Stuff/README.md

 # FNF-Porting-Stuff
 The Things im using when i port a mod to android

-# This methot is focused for psych engine mods ports so if you want to port anoder mods with it you have to moddfy some code
+# This methot is focused for psych engine mods ports so if you want to port anoder mods with it you have to modify some code

 ## Instructions: